 - For some hop-on hop-off buses you can advance purchase tickets to save time when you’re in a city

-- Don’t miss an e-scooter experience – you can download Uber or Bird apps and register your credit card ahead of time so all you need to is find one on the street and you’re good to go.
+- Don’t miss an e-scooter experience – you can download Uber or Bird apps and register your credit card - then you're ready to simply find one on the street and you’re good to go!

 10. Winter is warm

 · California is either summer or winter – both have advantages